Change is hard.

 The Takeaway

-Lasting changes are the product of the change process, which is usually the same for all the organization members, and the transition, which is unique to each individual.
+Lasting changes are the product of the change process, which is usually the same for all the organisation members, and the transition, which is unique to each individual.
 So, completing both of these interrelated processes is required to succeed in the long run.